Vanilla-OS/website/articles/2024-07-28-vanilla-os-2-orchid-stable-is-here.md

 ![Rollback Utility](/uploads/orchid-rollback.png)

-Why might you need to perform a rollback?
-Well, even though Orchid is designed to be stable and compatible, and its update system ensures the updates are only installed if they pass, and despite every update being meticulously tested by our developers, something can still go wrong.
+Why would you need to perform a rollback?
+Even though Orchid is designed to be stable and compatible, and its update system ensures the updates are only installed if they pass, and despite every update being meticulously tested by our developers, something can still go wrong.
 Having a recovery point is essential.
-For example, you might be using hardware that is not compatible with the update, and this is a scenario we cannot fully cover (yet).
+For example, you might be using hardware that is not compatible with the update, which is a scenario we cannot fully cover (yet).

 ## Develop, Like Never Before

 APX is one of the most iconic features of Vanilla OS, and in Orchid, it takes on an entirely new role, catering to the needs of developers and creators.
-With APX v2, you can create customized Linux environments that are seamlessly integrated with the system, just choose your preferred Linux distribution and configure everything to meet your specific requirements.
+With APX v2, you can create customized Linux environments that are seamlessly integrated with the system, Just choose your preferred Linux distribution and configure everything to meet your specific requirements.

 ![Apx v2 GUI](/uploads/apx-v2-gui.png)